According to the United States Census Bureau (USCB), as of 2014, more than 37 percent of Massachusetts homes were occupied by renters.

 - First month’s rent

 - A security deposit (to cover the costs of any damage caused by the tenant beyond normal “wear and tear” to the apartment)

 - The cost of a new lock and key

-If you are asked to put down a security deposit, your landlord must provide you with a Statement of Condition describing the condition of the apartment, which you can amend within 15 days of receiving the statement or moving in — whichever is later.
-Both parties should keep copies of the final statement, because if you and your landlord disagree on damages at the end of your lease, you can use this document to prove that damages existed when you moved in, possibly enabling you to get your full deposit back.
+If you are asked to put down a security deposit, your landlord must provide you with a Statement of Condition describing the condition of the apartment.
+You can amend that document within 15 days of receiving the statement or moving in — whichever is later.
+You should keep a copy of the final statement, because if you and your landlord disagree on damages at the end of your lease, you can use it to prove that damages existed when you moved in, which could help you get your full deposit back.

-Once you’ve settled your paperwork, the next step is to move into your new home.
-Stay tuned for “Know Your Rights as a Tenant, Part 2: After You Move In,” which will provide information on your rights during tenancy and when you decide to move out.
+Once you’ve got all your paperwork, the next step is to move into your new home.
+Check out “Know Your Rights as a Tenant, Part 2: After You Move In,” which has information on your rights while you’re living in a rental and when you decide to move out.

 If you have any questions about your rights while searching for a home to rent or signing a lease, comment below or tweet @MassGov.

 Road Safety Tips for Massachusetts Drivers posted on Aug 25

 Whether you drive to work every day or only get behind the wheel for weekend getaways, it can never hurt to get a refresher on the rules of the road.
 The Massachusetts Department of Transportation (MassDOT) and the Highway Safety Division (HSD) of the Executive Office of Public Safety …Continue Reading Road Safety Tips for Massachusetts Drivers